 These days, more than ever, the world needs fun (read: horny) book recommendations.
 Here at fanserviced, we’re working hard to recommend the books and masks that will keep you hydrated.

-Too often, people in need of a quarantine-appropriate, fine dirty book are being recommended something dusty, sad, and heavy on non-consensual sex.
+Too often, people in need of a quarantine-appropriate, fine dirty book are being recommended something dusty, sad, and heavy on non-consensual sex (note: Bridgerton‘s source material, The Duke and I, features a non-consensual sex scene that I hate, which is why I’ve never recommended it).
 The classics and works by 20th-century men have their place, but the publishing world is bursting with books that are as delicious as your favorite essence.

 I’m going to take you through my recommendations, starting with historical mysteries that feature slow burn or no romance, continuing with hot contemporary romances, and wrapping things up with historical romances of various steam levels up to and including erotic romance.
 To gain the fanserviced seal of approval, a book needs to delight — whether it’s due to characters that pop with life, swoony plots, incredible period-correct details, or hot sex scenes.
 Finally, to keep your skin quenched and the blog nominally on topic, I’m going to give you some sheet mask recs.

 People can get all kinds of weird when confronted with the idea of reading for pleasure.
 We have ways of justifying and minimizing those books to ourselves and others: beach reads, guilty pleasures.
 I mean, do that if you must, but we’re living through a plague: maybe this is the time to throw off shame?